 Following is a list of Employment Opportunities in the Town of Waterford

 Local Laws, Propositions, Public Meetings, Public Notices and Hearings:

-All meetings conducted via teleconferencing will be recorded in their entirety, and the audio recording will be posted on the Town website for future public access.
+All meetings conducted via zoom will be recorded in their entirety.
+The recording will be posted on the Town website for future pubic access.
 If you have questions regarding this process please contact the Town Clerk’s Office at 518-235-8282.